 Fees for Idaho Senior Citizens

 Fees listed are subject to change without prior notice.
-Please contact Student Account Services, Registrar and Records, or the respective divisions for the most current information.
+Please contact Student Accounts, Registrar and Records, or the respective divisions for the most current information.

 |Application for Admission Fee-International||$50|